inQWIRE/SQIR/README.md

 - SQIR.v : Definition of the SQIR language (see 'ucom' and 'com').
 - UnitaryOps.v : Utilities for manipulating unitary SQIR programs (e.g. 'invert', 'control').
 - UnitarySem.v : Semantics for unitary SQIR programs.
-- VectorStates.v : Utilities for describing states as vectors.

-We also rely on several files from the [QWIRE](https://github.com/inQWIRE/QWIRE) development, which we have linked as a git submodule in the externals directory.
+We also rely on several files from the [QuantumLib](https://github.com/inQWIRE/QuantumLib) development, which we have linked as a git submodule in the externals directory.

 ### VOQC